wfjm/w11/doc/w11a_known_differences.md

   the 22bit extended mode address space.
 With UNIBUS mapping enabled, this allowed to access via 17000000:17757777 the memory exactly as a UNIBUS device would see it.
-The w11a doesn't implement this remapping, an access in the range 17000000:17757777 causes a NXM fault.
+The w11a doesn't implement this remapping, an access in the range 17000000:17757777 causes an NXM fault.

-All four points relate to very 11/70 specific behaviour, no operating system depends on them, therefore they are considered acceptable implementation differences.
+All four points relate to very 11/70 specific behavior, no operating system depends on them, therefore they are considered acceptable implementation differences.